 When payment processes move online it makes tracking invoices much easier.
 Most systems use a dashboard that shows payments already received, those pending and those that are overdue.
 It’s also possible to set reminders for customers who have yet to pay and run reports to get a snapshot of those who are on time and those who are persistently tardy.
 With such thorough and detailed record-keeping it’s simple to get information should your accountant or the authorities demand it.

-It’s quick and easy to buy and set up off-the-shelf invoicing software packages or subscribe to cloud-based providers.
-Some tech-minded firms even opt to build their own platforms.
-But how do some of the most commonly-used invoice management systems compare?
+It’s quick and easy to buy and set up off-the-shelf invoicing software packages or subscribe to cloud-based providers' online invoicing systems.
+Here are some of the most commonly-used invoice management systems:

-QuickBooks is a well-established accounting software package that allows users to create and send invoices, as well as manage all the accounting needs businesses face.
+QuickBooks - A well-established accounting software package that allows users to create and send invoices, as well as manage all the accounting needs businesses face.
 It also tracks overdue invoices to make chasing payments easier.

-Xero is very popular with small firms who are attracted by its cloud-based invoice management system with automatic reminders and online payment facilities.
+Xero - Very popular with small firms who are attracted by its cloud-based invoice management system with automatic reminders and online payment facilities.
 Xero also integrates with hundreds of existing finance-related apps, as well as offering its own app to allow users to do their accounting on the move.

-Salesforce is a cloud-based service that allows for subscription billing using GoCardless, as well as the option to set up mandates using online invoices or emails with pay-now links.
+Salesforce - Cloud-based service that allows for subscription billing using GoCardless, as well as the option to set up mandates using online invoices or emails with pay-now links.